bserge13/blake-sergesketter-DocMe360/README.md

 This API works to provide CRUD functionality between the relational tables of message TEMPLATES and personalized NOTIFICATIONS

+## Getting Started
+This project leverages the ease and simplicity of Flask as its framework, and the dynamic ability of Python as it's programming language
+(NOTE: this is not a deployed project which means it will only be accessible via a localhost server)

+First you will want to insure you have Python installed locally on your personal machine.
+If you need any guidance you can click [here](https://www.python.org/downloads/) for support

+Next, upon openning the project we'll want to install the neccessary dependencies in the requirements.txt file by running the command pip install -r requirements.txt

+Once requirements are installed, to test the endpoints you can use the VS Code extension, Thunder Client, to see and test the functionality of the endpoints

+### Running the Test Suite

+To run the test suite, execute the following command:

+`python create_db.py`
+`python -m pytest tests`

+All tests should be passing (9/9)

+### Running the Server

+To run the server, execute the following command:

+`python api.py`

 ## Models
 - Template
 - Notification